NatronGitHub/NatronGitHub.github.io/about.md

    * Extensive OpenFX and community plugins support
    * And much more!

   Natron can be used in conjunction with [Blender](https://www.blender.org/) to extend it's capabilities by utilising Blender's 3D environment.
-This is facilitated by Natron's support for CHAN files.
+This is facilitated by Natron's support for CHAN files for transferring camera tracking data.

 - #### Does the Natron Project accept donations?
   While we appreciate your generosity, the Natron Project does not currently accept donations.

 - #### Where can I find brand assets for Natron?
-  If you wish to add Natron to the credits of your project or use the logo for other non-commercial purposes, you can download the logomark and wordmark [here](/brand).
+  If you wish to add Natron to the credits of your project or use the logo for other non-commercial purposes, you can download the logomark on our [brand assets page](/brand).